When does an app’s journey begin?

 Some succeed to implement a subscription model and some don’t.
 These divergences arise due to differences in audiences as well as other factors like execution.

-• Don’t depend on ad monetization forever.
+App analytics tools will help you see whether your target audience would be open to a given monetization model. - Don’t depend on ad monetization forever.
 New apps in the market generally start with ads to monetize their platform.
 This is partly because ad monetization is very easy.
 In the long run though, it makes sense to go after a more sustainable model like in-app purchases or subscription.

 Phenomena like banner blindness and ad ignorance are dropping engagement significantly.
 Mobile ad networks are being forced to invest in new ad formats, but the future is still uncertain.